 The original recipe included a blend of pork and beef, but I have started using 100% ground beef over the years.

-In the grocery store, they started selling a meatloaf mix, a combination of pork and beef.
+In the grocery store, they started selling a meatloaf mix of pork and beef.
 So, if you find one in your grocery store, pick up a package that will make a great batch of Air Fryer Beef Meatballs.

 Ingredients In Air Fryer Beef Meatballs